acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 I first evaluated possible implementation strategies and available tools.
 Based on the initial analysis and discussions with the development team, I identified two main approaches: introducing an external SAML authentication layer through dedicated software, or implementing the Service Provider directly inside the existing application using a Python library.

 Several Python libraries were considered, including Python3-SAML and django-saml2, but they were discarded due to framework incompatibility, project mismatch, or limitations regarding the required Service Provider implementation.
-PySAML2 was selected as the most suitable library because it provided a SAML Service Provider implementation compatible with the existing Flask and uWSGI-based application environment.
+PySAML2, a Python library providing SAML Service Provider functionality, was selected as the foundation of the implementation.

 In parallel, I evaluated an alternative architecture based on dedicated SAML authentication software, such as Shibboleth or Apache Mellon, acting as an external authentication layer.
 This approach provided several advantages, including the use of mature enterprise-oriented software, standardized federation support, reduced responsibility for implementing SAML-specific security logic, and easier long-term maintenance.

-The different approaches were evaluated through discussions with the development team and with external technical guidance.
-These discussions helped identify the strengths and limitations of each solution, particularly regarding maintainability, integration complexity, and compatibility with the existing project architecture.
+The different approaches were evaluated through discussions with the development team and external technical guidance.
+The external authentication layer approach offered advantages in terms of federation support, reduced implementation responsibility, and long-term maintainability.
+However, integrating it into Exerplaza would have required significant changes to the existing authentication flow, session management, and deployment architecture.

-However, after evaluating the alternatives against the project constraints, I concluded that integrating an external authentication layer would have required significant changes to the existing application architecture.
-Exerplaza already handled user sessions, authentication state, and user management internally, meaning that introducing an additional authentication component through middleware or external software would have required substantial integration logic and modifications to the existing request and session flow, particularly due to overlapping responsibilities with the existing Flask-based architecture.

-Additionally, introducing an external authentication layer would have increased the complexity of the development environment by requiring contributors to understand and maintain another infrastructure component alongside the existing application stack.

-After evaluating both approaches against the constraints of the existing project, including the application architecture, deployment environment, infrastructure constraints, and available development scope, I selected a direct Python-based implementation using PySAML2.
-This approach allowed SAML authentication to be introduced alongside the existing authentication system while avoiding large architectural changes that were not feasible within the project timeframe.
+Considering the existing Flask-based architecture, available development scope, and the need to integrate SAML alongside the current authentication system, I selected a direct Python-based implementation using PySAML2.
+This approach allowed SAML authentication to be introduced with fewer architectural changes while maintaining compatibility with the existing application.

 ---

 ### Implementation

 The implementation phase started with the creation of a minimal prototype using a single Identity Provider.
-This approach allowed me to validate my understanding of the SAML authentication flow before introducing additional complexity related to federation and multiple Identity Providers.
+This approach allowed me to validate my understanding of the SAML authentication flow before considering additional complexity related to multiple Identity Providers and federation scenarios.

 I integrated PySAML2 into the project environment, configured the Service Provider, created the required SAML routes and templates, and implemented the authentication flow inside the existing Flask application.
 During this phase, I adapted the library configuration to match the existing project structure and deployment environment while maintaining compatibility with the existing authentication system.